AbhiXverse/Solidity-journey/Day 12/Solidity Notes.md

 1. Block Properties -
     - Blockhash (uint blockNumber) -> bytes32
         - returns the hash of a specific block
-        - works only for the
+        - works only for the last 256 blocks, excluding the current block
+        - older block hashes return 0 due to scalability reasons

+        -